top of page

 We were actually searching for the new mural in Bayswater when we came across the Bayswater Heritage Trail brochure online so we decided to follow the heritage trail and see what we discovered in the way of urban art along the way.

 We parked at Bert Wright Park behind the Bayswater Community Centre where we discovered some beautiful mature trees, a nature playground designed for younger children, picnic and barbecue facilities and public toilets located on the outside of the community centre.
-The community centre houses Bayswater Library and there was some reading themed murals on the outside to set the tone for our walk.
+The community centre houses Bayswater Library and there was some reading themed murals by Steven Buckles on the outside to set the tone for our walk.

 Turning up Murray Street we passed some small timber cottages, a sidewalk chessboard and "The Rectory" before coming to Bayswater Primary School founded in 1894.
 The original school building was destroyed by fire but two of the current buildings date back to 1900.
 The school features some lovely wall art.